dagsdags212/loyverse-api/README.md

 - Variant
 - Item
 - Receipt
+- PaymentType
+- PosDevice
+- Discount
+- Category
+- Merchant
+- Shift

-As an example, let us fetch our employee list and load it as a data schema.
+As an example, let us fetch our employee list and load it into a data schema.

 ```python
 # Fetch employee data in JSON format